Asthma Treatment in Ayurveda

 In this process, whatever we give to the patients in the large doses, is being given in smaller doses.
 The same medicaments are given to the patients when they are hungry.
 The whole crux is to pacify the doshas instead of expelling them.

-Shodhan is being done by various yoga poses.
+Shodhan is is performed with various yoga poses.
 These poses are kapalbhati, anulom-vilom, bhujangasana, etc.